 A rheumatologist may also be known as an arthritis doctor or RA doctor.

-There are 148 specialists practicing Rheumatology in Missouri with an overall average rating of 3.8 stars.
-There are 79 hospitals in Missouri with affiliated Rheumatology specialists, including Barnes Jewish Hospital, Mercy Hospital St. Louis and Missouri Baptist Medical Center.
+There are 145 specialists practicing Rheumatology in Missouri with an overall average rating of 3.8 stars.
+There are 77 hospitals in Missouri with affiliated Rheumatology specialists, including Barnes Jewish Hospital, Cox Medical Center South and Mercy Hospital St. Louis.